open/close all folders

 - Perhaps the most ridiculous finishing move involves knocking your opponent down on his/her back and simply walking all over them.

-- The Word Wall containing the first word of the Shout for Elemental Fury (which is either at Dragontooth Crater, the Statue to Meridia, or Shriekwind Bastion, whichever you visit first) may not look all that funny - not if you can't read the Dovah language carved on the wall.
+- The Word Wall containing the first word of the Shout for Elemental Fury (which is either at Dragontooth Crater, the Statue to Meridia, or Shriekwind Bastion, whichever you visit first) may not look all that funny - unless you can read the Dovahzul words carved on the wall.
 When translated, it reads thus:

 - Another Word Wall at Lost Tongue Overlook translates thusly: